V2.212 – 5 Feb 2020

 Multiple Bluetooth connections will start to be created on devices eg Polar H10 has 2x BLE connections and multiple ANT+ connections. eg Wahoo’s KICKR18 now has 3x BLE connections in the latest firmware (not KICKR17 grrr)

 LTE/Cellular connectivity is where most innovation will take place and several smartwatch makers, along with Garmin, have dabbled with this on smartwatches.
 I’m expecting this to become more prevalent from 2020 onwards on SPORTS watches and SIM companies like MOKANIX are trying to build a business on trends like that.
+Don’t necessarily expect your watch’s SIM to be able to make or take phone calls…sounds crazy? maybe not, they could just be used in sports to add extra in-exercise conenctivity effectively allowing more serious athletes to avoid carrying their phone if they want to ransmit their progress, then of course this could enter into the realms of usefulness for live screening of stats of professional sports people.

 Payment Tech /NFC